cea-trust-platform/icoco-coupling/ICoCo2FMI/README.md

 ## Generating FMI interface version 2.0 for CoSimulation

-In order to generate a fmu, we need:
+In order to generate a fmu component, we need:

    * a name for the component